InduVarshini/fake-review-detection/report.md

 ## Accessing the Chatbot

-For testing and real-time interaction, the Fake Review Detection chatbot can be accessed via this link: `https://induvarshini.github.io/fake-review-detection/`.
+For testing and real-time interaction, the Fake Review Detection chatbot can be accessed via this link: [`Website Link`](https://induvarshini.github.io/fake-review-detection/)